ScratchAddons/website-v2/content/docs/getting-started/quick-start.md

 3. Feel free to look through the addons list and turn on/off whatever you want.

-   You can also configure each of the addons on the bottom section of each addons.
+   You can also configure an addon in its settings that will open when enabled or expanded.

    ![](/assets/img/getting-started/step-3.png)